gogitdb/gitdb/README.md

   <tr>
     <td>OnlineRemote</td>
     <td>URL for remote git server you want GitDB to sync with e.g git@github.com:user/db.git or https://github.com/user/db.git.
-    <p>Note: GitDB automatically generates ssh keys for every database and will automatically use this key to sync with the OnlineRemote,
+    <p><strong>Note: The first time GitDB runs, it will automatically generate ssh keys and will automatically attempt to use this key to sync with the OnlineRemote,
     therefore ensure that the generated keys are added to this git server.
-The ssh keys can be found at <i>Config.DbPath/.gitdb/.ssh</i></p>
+The ssh keys can be found at <i>Config.DbPath/.gitdb/ssh</i></strong></p>
     </td>
     <td>string</td>
     <td>N</td>